Students Called for Military Duty

 This guideline offers suggestions for ways in which academic and administrative units and faculty may assist students who are called to active military duty.

-A University of Denver student who receives orders to report for active military duty should provide a copy of those orders (including the date in which the orders were made and the “reporting date”) to the Coordinator of Military Programs in the Office of the Registrar.
-The Coordinator of Military Programs will provide a copy of the orders and an official leave of absence request (if applicable) to the Office of Graduate Education or Office of Undergraduate Academic Resources and the Office of Financial Aid if the student has a scholarship or other financial aid.
-The Coordinator of Military Programs will notify the faculty members in all courses in which the student is enrolled and will assist with the arrangement of course completion options.
+A University of Denver student who receives orders to report for active military duty should provide a copy of those orders (including the date in which the orders were made and the “reporting date”) to the Military Education Benefits Coordinator in the Office of the Registrar.
+The Military Education Benefits Coordinator will provide a copy of the orders and an official leave of absence request (if applicable) to the Office of Graduate Education or Office of Undergraduate Academic Resources and the Office of Financial Aid if the student has a scholarship or other financial aid.
+The Military Education Benefits Coordinator will notify the faculty members in all courses in which the student is enrolled and will assist with the arrangement of course completion options.
 It is generally the student’s responsibility to work directly with faculty members to determine appropriate course completion options.

-Note: Should the student not be capable of providing a copy of such orders to the Coordinator of Military Programs due to the immediacy of the military assignment, the student must submit official orders, 1) upon return to school, or 2) while on duty.
+Note: Should the student not be capable of providing a copy of such orders to the Military Education Benefits Coordinator due to the immediacy of the military assignment, the student must submit official orders, 1) upon return to school, or 2) while on duty.
 The University can only consider a request for changes to grades or tuition charges with official military orders.
 The University will make appropriate changes to the student’s records once the official orders are submitted.

 - Faculty are urged to work with a student who has received military orders to enable the student to complete the course work whenever it is reasonably feasible for the student to do so.